muvox-io/euphonium/docs/technical/adding-new-plugin.md

 The Berry scripts that define the application layer plugins are stored in the `euphonium/scripts/plugin` directory.

-**Pro Tip:** Start by creating a blank file (`my-plugin.be`) for your plugin, then compile, flash, and run the Euphonium applicaiton.
+**Pro Tip:** Start by creating a blank file (`my-plugin.be`) for your plugin, then compile, flash, and run the Euphonium application.
 This will create a new empty file in the that you can edit using the Web IDE.
-The Web IDE is a web applicaion that you can run from your local machine, connect to your ESP32, edit your new plugin and debug your code in real time.
+The Web IDE is a web application that you can run from your local machine, connect to your ESP32, edit your new plugin and debug your code in real time.
 When the plugin is working the way you like it, copy your code out of the web IDE and into your plugin's `.be` file.